Many associate the term "start-up" solely with tech companies chasing unicorn status.

 Best for:

-- High-growth and ambitious companies
+- High-growth tech and ambitious companies

 Long-term impact: